Ultra-high quality two-dimensional electron systems

-Numerical calculations have suggested that residual impurities are the limiting factor for mobility in the best available GaAs 2DESs \cite{100M2,DW1}.
-Recent efforts to systematically purify the Ga and Al source materials are in line with this understanding, as these metals are the most likely origin of unwanted impurities in a well-maintained, ultra-high-vacuum growth chamber \cite{Ga1,Ga2,Al}.
-Interestingly, despite the different history of the source materials loaded into the MBE chambers and the varying purification techniques, the best samples grown from the top groups in the world seem to be roughly tied in electron mobility \cite{PhysicaE,Umansky,mobilityrocks,Ga1}.
-These results hint that the impurities that are limiting the mobility in the highest-quality GaAs 2DESs come from somewhere other than the source material.
+Numerical calculations have suggested that residual impurities are the limiting factor for mobility in ultra-high-quality GaAs 2DESs \cite{100M1,100M2,DW1}.
+Efforts to systematically purify the Ga and Al source materials are in line with this understanding, as these metals are the most likely origin of unwanted impurities in a well-maintained, ultra-high-vacuum growth chamber \cite{Ga1,Ga2,Al}.
+Despite the different history of the source materials loaded into the MBE chambers and the varying purification techniques, ultra-high-quality samples from several groups around the world seem to converge at roughly similar values in electron mobility \cite{PhysicaE,Umansky,mobilityrocks,Ga1}.
+These results hint that the impurities that are limiting the mobility in the modern ultra-high-quality GaAs 2DESs come from somewhere other than the source material.

 While the environment in ultra-high-vacuum MBE chambers is certainly very sparse in atomic/molecular density, it is not completely void of matter.
-Even in the best-equipped, conventional vacuum chambers, it is common that the mass spectrometer data of the growth space show traces of H$_2$O, N$_2$, O$_2$, CH$_4$, and their derivatives.
+Even in well-equipped, conventional vacuum chambers, it is common that the mass spectrometer data of the growth space show traces of H$_2$O, N$_2$, O$_2$, CH$_4$, and their derivatives.
 If incorporated during growth, these species would act as impurities in the structure and cause degradation in the quality of the GaAs 2DES.
 Once the source materials become so pure that they are no longer the primary supplier of impurities to the growth environment, the background vacuum quality would determine the impurity concentration in the sample.